umbraco/UmbracoDocs/sustainability-best-practices/telemetry/2024-02-telemetry.md

 Another new feature is the [Content Delivery API](https://docs.umbraco.com/umbraco-cms/reference/content-delivery-api).
 We see this enabled on 6% of all projects.
 However, we also see that 27% have disabled public access.
 This number shouldn't be higher than the number of elements, as the Content Delivery API is disabled by default.
 A takeaway from this is that it is important to know that the Content Delivery API is disabled by default.

 Since the last telemetry report, we've also started counting the number of External Login Providers.
 Here, UmbracoID seems to be the primary provider.
-However, there are still 5% that use other external providers and 1% that have implemented more than 1.
+However, there are still 5% that use other external providers and 1% that have implemented more than one.

 ### Average project
 So yeah, what is an average project?
 Based on average calculations, we'll see that such a project has 1023 content items based on 58 document- and element types.
 It has 925 media items, 8 users, 2,5 nodes in the root and 1,7 languages.
 However, this average hides the fact, that there are some big projects and a lot of smaller ones.
 That goes hand in hand with our vision.
 To be the "preferred CMS for partners and mid-market to lower enterprise" but still grow in the actual number of Umbraco installations.